 B. lactis and heart health.

 B. lactis BB-12 is one of the most studied probiotics.
 There are hundreds of publications on this probiotic and how it has numerous health effects, such as fighting off bad bugs, making the gut lining stronger, and improving the immune system.
-It supports a healthy gut microbiome and can improve bowel function and reduce diarrhea and antibiotic-associated side effects.
-There is even data to support that it helps us fight off respiratory infections.
-This is definitely one helpful, hardworking bacteria!
+It supports a healthy gut microbiome and can improve bowel function and antibiotic-associated side effects.* This is definitely one helpful, hardworking bacteria!